wizgurl101/Cake-Shop-Web-Application/README.md

 - Application of JSON web token for authorization purpose
 - Using React-Bootstrap library to rapidly build UI
 - Using Postman for API testing
-- Using MongoDB Compass to interact with the database via GUI
+- Using MongoDB Compass to interact with the database